Use a calculator to determine whether each statement is true or f... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Use a calculator to determine whether each statement is true or false.
-A true statement may lead to results that differ in the last decimal place due to rounding error. sin 10° + sin 10° = sin 20°
+A true statement may lead to results that differ in the last decimal place due to rounding error. cos 40° = 2 cos 20°

 Verified Solution